tk-nguyen/thainguyen.space/content/posts/kea-netboot/index.md

   ...
   ```

-- ption-data` specifies the global DHCPv4 options which will be sent to all subnets.
+- `option-data` specifies the global DHCPv4 options which will be sent to all subnets.

   ```json
   ...